 Updated: 2013-08-11 16:30

-Fire and rescue personnel stand amidst the aftermath of a plane crash between two homes in East Haven, Connecticut, in this August 9, 2013 file photo.
+Emergency personnel look at the remains of a plane and a burnt home at the site of a plane crash in East Haven, Connecticut, in this August 9, 2013 file photo.
 [Photo/Agencies]

 Henningsgaard, a highly regarded philanthropist, was flying a small plane to Seattle in 2009 with his mother when the engine quit.
 He crash-landed on Washington's Columbia River.

 "I forced myself to confront that fact that the situation any pilot fears - a mid-air emergency, was happening right then, with my mother in the plane," he wrote in a blog post days later.

 In the Connecticut crash, Henningsgaard was bringing the 10-seater plane, a Rockwell International Turbo Commander 690B, in for a landing at Tweed New Haven Airport in rainy weather just before noon when the plane struck two small homes, engulfing them in flames.
 The aircraft's left wing lodged in one house and its right wing in the other.